Joseph7e/Assign-Taxonomy-with-BLAST/README.md

 #### You already did YOUR OWN BLAST??
 We will import that and save you the step.
 Just make sure the format is right.
-use this format --> -outfmt '6 qseqid qlen sseqid pident length qstart qend sstart send evalue bitscore staxids' If running your own blast command make sure you run it with the out_seqs.fasta file.
+use this format --> -outfmt '6 qseqid qlen sseqid pident length qstart qend sstart send evalue bitscore staxids'
+If running your own blast command make sure you run it with the out_seqs.fasta file.
 I have not added an option to input seqs.fna blast directly into qiime yet… but will if requested.

-#USAGE
-python3 taxonomy_assignment_BLAST.py [options] sequence_file blast_database taxonomy_file
-### To see all options
+# USAGE
 ```python3 taxonomy_assignment_BLAST.py -h

 usage: taxonomy_assignment_BLAST_V2.py [-h] [-v]